 What can consumer sentiment tell us about the global probiotics market?

 Consumer feedback, particularly in the form of product reviews, can provide a quantitative way to collect data on consumer sentiment.
 Additionally, if captured in detail, this data can provide a picture of the market at every stage of the supply chain, be it for particular brand variants or proprietary ingredients’ manufacturers.
 The chart below shows the average review scores for probiotic supplements by leading suppliers across 25 countries, based on the number of products with proprietary strains in formulations.

 As can be seen above, probiotic supplements in general seem to generate high scores; which suggests that they resonate with consumers.
-Performing particularly well on review scores were SynbioTech (11 products), ADM Protexin (18 products) and CHRHansen Dupont (9 products) – with average review scores of over 4.80.
-Other big players also ranked favourably – CHR Hansen (180 products) and DuPont (225 products) achieved an average ranking of 4.69 and 4.65 respectively.
-Lower average scores included Kerry (16 products) and Probi (33 products) with average rankings of 3.66 and 4.30 respectively.
+Suppliers performing particularly well on review scores were DuPont ExeGiPharma (11 products) and DuPont Morinaga – with average review scores of 4.80.
+Other big players also ranked favourably – CHR Hansen (270 products) and DuPont (285 products) achieved an average ranking of 4.6 and 4.7 respectively.

 Segmenting this data into elements such as probiotic strain, format, flavour and delivery system can help businesses see what particular drivers underpin successful products, both their own and of competitors.
 Multi-strain products are becoming increasingly common and there is often an assumption that the more strains a product has the better.

 The chart below compares the number of strains per brand with average review scores (excludes China).